Moche (food)

 Moche (also spelled mochi or muchi; mutsi) are Pampangan glutinous rice balls with a bean paste filling.
 Made from galapong (ground-soaked glutinous rice) and filled with mung- or red bean paste, it is shaped into balls or ovals.
-Bukayo (caramel grated coconut) may also be used.
-It is boiled in water until it floats.
+Bukayo (caramelised grated coconut) may also be used.
+It is then boiled in water until it floats.
 It is then sprinkled with sesame seeds or crushed peanuts and served hot with a sauce made from sweetened coconut milk (gata).